calebfleming/pi_slash_commands/README.md

 # pi_slash_commands
-Tutorial for setting up slash commands to be hosted on a headless raspberry pi 3b+.
+Tutorial for setting up Slack slash commands to be hosted on a headless raspberry pi 3b+.
 My specific use-case was to link a command like `/gotem` to a specific gif posted in the channel.

 I am certain there are better ways to do this.
 But I hope this helps you get started.